 Flexibility enhancement with vibration: Acute and long-term

-Seven articles on PainSci cite Sands 2006: 1.
+Seven pages on PainSci cite Sands 2006: 1.
 The Complete Guide to Trigger Points & Myofascial Pain 2.
 Quite a Stretch 3.
 The Complete Guide to Neck Pain & Cricks 4.
 Proprioception, the True Sixth Sense 5.
 Complete Guide to Frozen Shoulder 6.
 Vibration Therapies, from Massage Guns to Jacuzzis 7.
 “Windows of Opportunity” in Rehab

 PainSci notes on Sands 2006: